Closed-Form Last Layer Optimization: The Practical Method

-Naively, in the stochastic setting, we might use \cref{eq:final-gd-update} but with $\loss$ replaced by $\loss_{\batch_t}$ and $W^\star$ replaced $W^\star_{\batch_t}$.
 While such an approach will be valid for large batch sizes, it will be ineffective for small batches as the last layer $W_{\batch_t}^\star(\theta)$ will overfit to each batch $\batch_t$ at each $t$.
-The last layer estimates $ W_{t+1}$ (see \cref{eq:final-gd-update}) will then vary drastically at each iteration.
+The last layer estimates $ W_{t+1}$ will then vary drastically at each iteration.
 As a consequence, the features $\phi_{\theta_t}(X)$ might not be able to adapt to an unstable last layer.
 The smaller the batch size relative to the complete dataset, the more severe the issue (see the experiments in \cref{sec:experiments}).

 Instead, we propose to optimize a different loss.
 Motivated by how gradient descent regularizes to the previous estimates of the parameters (see \cref{eq:linearized_problem}) we propose to regularize the objective function against the distance from $W$ to the previous estimate $ W_t$, yielding the \emph{proximal loss}